Updated 2014 by Katherine Greenberg

-Some form of alternative dispute resolution is likely to be offered, or may be required, before or after filing a federal lawsuit.
-Before an action is filed in court, some federal agencies make use of either voluntary or mandatory, nonbinding ADR procedures as part of their investigative or adjudicative operations./1/ Federal courts are mandated to provide for nonbinding ADR procedures, although the courts have discretion to determine which cases are appropriate for ADR referral./2/ Settlement offers made during the litigation of a claim, either as part of ADR process or informal negotiations, may present challenging ethical, strategic, and legal issues for the practitioner.
+Some form of alternative dispute resolution (ADR) is likely to be offered, or may be required, before or after filing a federal lawsuit.
+Before an action is filed in court, some federal agencies make use of either voluntary or mandatory, nonbinding ADR procedures as part of their investigative or adjudicative operations./1/ Federal courts are mandated to provide nonbinding ADR procedures, although the courts have discretion to determine which cases are appropriate for ADR referral./2/ Settlement offers made during the litigation of a claim, either as part of an ADR process or informal negotiations, may present challenging ethical, strategic, and legal issues for the practitioner.
 This section examines the ADR issues that are most likely to come up in cases handled by legal aid attorneys.

-6.4.B.
+6.4.A.
 Forms of Judicial ADR

-The Alternative Dispute Resolution Act of 1998 requires that “[e]ach United States district court shall authorize, by local rule . . . , the use of alternative dispute resolution processes in all civil actions, including adversary proceedings in bankruptcy . . . .”/3/ The ADR process “includes any process or procedure, other than adjudication by a presiding judge, in which a neutral third party participates to assist in the resolution of issues in controversy, through processes such as early neutral evaluation, mediation, minitrial, and arbitration . . . .”/4/ Many variations in ADR processes are used in the federal court system, but the most common is some type of mediation.
-The use of ADR in a case is frequently first raised at the initial Rule 16(b) pretrial conference, and the parties may be ordered to participate in a settlement conference held before or after completion of discovery./5/
+The Alternative Dispute Resolution Act of 1998 requires that “[e]ach United States district court shall authorize, by local rule . . . , the use of alternative dispute resolution processes in all civil actions, including adversary proceedings in bankruptcy . . . .”/3/ The ADR process “includes any process or procedure, other than an adjudication by a presiding judge, in which a neutral third party participates to assist in the resolution of issues in controversy, through processes such as early neutral evaluation, mediation, minitrial, and arbitration . . . .”/4/ Many variations in ADR processes are used in the federal court system, but the most common is mediation.
+The use of mediation is frequently first raised at the initial Rule 16 pretrial conference, and the parties may be ordered to participate in a settlement conference held before or after completion of discovery./5/

-6.4.C.
+6.4.D.
 Successful Use of ADR

-If the local ADR process uses third-party neutrals (rather than court officers or court staff) there might be an issue regarding the expense of compensating the neutral.
+If the local ADR process uses third-party neutrals (rather than court officers or court staff), there might be an issue regarding the expense of compensating the neutral.
 If the court previously granted permission to proceed in forma pauperis, the indigent party may not be required to pay anything.
 The local ADR rule may provide a procedure to substitute a magistrate or court officer for the third-party neutral when the expense of ADR is an issue.
 The other party may agree to cover the full cost to utilize a third-party neutral.
 Perhaps a volunteer mediator would be available through your local pro bono referral program.
 If ADR cost is a concern, the problem should be raised before the court issues a referral order requiring participation in the ADR process.
 The referral order addresses compensation of the neutral when there is a cost to the parties.
 Whether the court uses a standard form referral order or modifies one for particular cases, asking to see the court’s form well before a referral may be made is a good idea.